tbrowder/FontFactory/README.md

 Notes on the three additional fonts
 -----------------------------------

-Each table above shows three more fonts that are included in the '/resources' directory, along with several other files, that will be installed into your '$HOME/.FreeFont' directory.
+Each table above shows three more fonts that are included in the '/resources' directory, along with several other files, that will be installed into your '$HOME/.FreeFont/fonts' or '$HOME/.FreeFont/docs' directories.

 The MICR fonts (more formally known as E13B) are designed to produce the machine-readable numbers found on bank checks in the US and Canada and other countries around the world, promarily in Asia.